bjorneme/preliminary/README.md

 This repository explores the contrastive learning method SimCLR.
 It traines two DenseNet121 models, one with and one without using SimCLR.
 The performance is measured on the ChestX-ray14 dataset.

+### How to run the code

+Change ZIP_PATH to your location of the dataset and EXTRACTED path to the location you want to store the datasets.
+Then run the notebook inside IDUN.

 ### References:

 [1] Ashraf, S.N., Mamun, M.A., Abdullah, H.M. and Alam, M.G.R., 2023, December.
 SynthEnsemble: A Fusion of CNN, Vision Transformer, and Hybrid Models for Multi-Label Chest X-Ray Classification.
 In 2023 26th International Conference on Computer and Information Technology (ICCIT) (pp. 1-6).
 IEEE